grimfang4/sdl-gpu/README.txt

 BUILDING
 ========

-SDL_gpu uses CMake (www.cmake.org) to coordinate the library compile process.
+SDL_gpu uses CMake (www.cmake.org) to coordinate the library build process.
 CMake is available as a GUI program or on the command line.

 For Linux/UNIX systems, run CMake in the base directory: cmake -G "Unix Makefiles"